5 Nigerian Banks That Will Give You Business Loan Without CollateralAbbakin

 - Through Banks Loans

 Banks – whether commercial, industry or development banks; online or micro finance banks naturally offer the least interests funding for SMEs.
 Banks generally charge between 5-25% interest rate (and more), for 1-5 years short-to-long term business loans.

 In Nigeria, you can obtain bank loans as small as ₦50, 000 and as big as ₦100 Million Naira depending on the scope of your business.

 If you are thinking of raising business capital through the banks, you should note that bank loans are usually secured; hence, you’ll need to provide collateral before you can be considered for a loan approval.

-This effort is as part of these banks’ initiatives to empower growth in the Nigeria SME subsector, by giving out small to long time loans to businesses that need them.
+This effort may be as part of these banks’ initiatives to empower growth in the Nigeria SME subsectors, by giving out small to long time loans to businesses owners or organisations that need them.

 #1.
 First Bank Nigeria Plc

 The First Bank of Nigeria has made plans to provide non-collateral loans for Small and Medium Enterprises in Nigeria.

 This initiative of the bank is aimed to empower economic growth in the Nigeria SME sector through their loan schemes.